Brandon Crawford Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Pirates pitching staff ranks 20th in MLB.

-- The Pirates' 4.36 team ERA ranks 18th across all league pitching staffs.
+- The Pirates have a 4.37 team ERA that ranks 18th across all league pitching staffs.

-- Pirates pitchers combine to surrender the fifth-fewest home runs in baseball (93 total, one per game).
+- Pirates pitchers combine to allow the third-fewest home runs in baseball (93 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.